How to be a confident parent in front of your whole family… even if your kids act wild.

 Should I change the way I discipline?

 These aren’t necessarily bad questions if you’re asking them for yourself, but please give yourself credit.
-If there are critical family members who jump in and do your job for you, a firm “I will handle this” goes a long way.
+If there are critical family members who jump in and do your job for you, a kind yet firm “I will handle this” goes a long way.

 Do: Let family know how they can help

 If you have confident and outspoken family members who are prone to disciplining your child for you (without your approval or desire) then straight talk is the best defense.
+In fact, it’s the building block for teaching honesty.

 “Please come get me if my child misbehaves and I’ll be sure to handle it.”